U7 Pro Max vs U7 Pro XGS

 To learn more about our hosting plans, create an account and get started today.

-A change that Ubiquiti made in going from U6 to U7 was the omition of Bluetooth, which removes the quick setup support from the UniFi mobile app (although you can use our HostiFi Device Discovery Tool for this now) and drops support for the UP-Sense devices.
+A change that Ubiquiti made in going from U6 to U7 was the omission of Bluetooth, which removes the quick setup support from the UniFi mobile app (although you can use our HostiFi Device Discovery Tool for this) and drops support for the UP-Sense devices.
 If you want to continue using those sensors, you'll now need the new SuperLink device.

-There is an odd amount of upgrades and some downgrades in other areas, for example he U6 Pro can handle 350+ clients, but the U7 Pro drops that down to 300+.
+There is an odd amount of upgrades and some downgrades in other areas.
+For example the U6 Pro can handle 350+ clients, but the U7 Pro drops that down to 300+.
 In the real world, this might not make a huge difference, but it is odd to see.

 In terms of a recommendation, it just boils down to if you need 6GHz support or not.
-We have seen some performance issues with the latest U7 devices in recent months and this is even when we are now than 12 months since the U7 Pro was launched.
-If you are running U6 devices right now, we would recommend to stick with what you have if it is working well enough, but if you need 6GHz support - just bear in mind that it works the best if every access point is broadcasting this frequency as this could create some roaming complications.
+We have seen some performance issues with the latest U7 devices in recent months and this is even where we are now, more than 12 months since the U7 Pro was launched.
+If you are running U6 devices right now, we would recommend to stick with what you have if it is working well enough.
+If you need 6GHz support - just bear in mind that it works the best if every access point is broadcasting this frequency, as this could create some roaming complications.

 HostiFi provides hosting for both Ubiquiti and TP-Link software-defined-networking (SDN) applications, with servers for UniFi, UISP and Omada.
 We also offer network consulting, with HostiFi Professional Services.